Free trades and a suite of research tools — but its mobile app isn’t well received.

 Firstrade reviews and complaints

 There isn’t much Firstrade chatter on Reddit, but a few investors mention jumping ship from Robinhood to access Firstrade’s more sophisticated options trading.
-The platform’s mobile app receives mediocre scores, sporting a 3.2 out of 5 on Google Play and 3 out of 5 in the Apple App Store.
+The platform’s mobile app receives mediocre scores.
 Common complaints include app crashes, a complicated user interface and delays in quote updates.

 |BBB customer rating||1.5/5 based on 3 customer reviews|